Canon 1300D vs 10D

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 10D are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2003.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 10D are two digital cameras that were announced, respectively, in March 2016 and February 2003.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 10D provides 6.3 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the 10D provides 6.3 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 10D is notably larger (23 percent) than the Canon 1300D.
 Moreover, the 10D is substantially heavier (75 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the 10D are weather-sealed.